smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 Peach	Peach

-The `OUTER JOIN` will give an illusion that is matches on the NULL markers but looking closely at the number of NULL markers returned vs the number of NULL markers in our sample data, we can determine this is indeed not true.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The `OUTER JOIN` will give an illusion that is matches on the NULL markers but looking closely at the number of NULL markers returned vs the number of NULL markers in our sample data, we can determine this is indeed not true.
 Also, the below query demonstrates the `ORDER BY` sorts NULLS in ascending order.

 ```sql
 SELECT  a.ID,